mroberts1/BOOTSTRA.386/manual/index.md

 "Now, " I go on, clearly getting ahead of myself, "if everyone has one and if they all contact the same server for the navigation, you could offer traffic conditions because you know how fast the devices, and thus the vehicles are moving.
 You don't have to listen to the AM radio for traffic, you have every accident and slowdown updated in real time."

 Hasegawa whispers "yes I can see it.
 News, sports, bank transactions, shopping ... and entertainment.
 Why not watch a movie on it if things are that cheap?
-This is what we are all building towards: the jay box."
+This is what we are all building towards: the jaybox."

 And with that, my phone took on a new name.
 Quoting "The Dreams of Tomorrow":

-  The jaybox contained within it a multitude of paradox: generalized enough that anyone could use it, yet individuated enough so it is deeply personal, both connecting and isolating, a way to see the world and shut yourself off from it, a fundamental reconstruction of the social fabric.
+> The *Jaybox* contained within it a multitude of paradox: generalized enough that anyone could use it, yet individuated enough so it is deeply personal, both connecting and isolating, a way to see the world and shut yourself off from it, a fundamental reconstruction of the social fabric.
 This wasn't just a device of convenience but a new social contract - a Gutenberg moment in our lifetime.
+If, that is, we ever manage to build it.

 # The Return